-Swimming is an excellent way to maintain fitness, hang out with friends and family, or simply to just beat the heat.
-Whether you’re swimming for health reasons or just for fun, it’s crucial that you find a great pool where you feel safe and can properly enjoy your time there.
+Swimming is an excellent way to maintain fitness, hang out with friends and family, or beat the heat.
+Whether you’re swimming for health reasons or for fun, it’s important to find a pool where you feel safe and can enjoy your time.

 What makes a great swimming pool?

-- Hygiene.
-Great swimming pools maintain the hygiene of the water properly to ensure the health and safety of all patrons.
-The facilities surrounding the pool should be clean too, including the bathrooms/change rooms, the seating area, and the tuck shop.
+- Quality hygiene.
+Great swimming pools maintain water hygiene for the health and safety of patrons.
+Facilities surrounding pools should also be clean, including bathrooms, change rooms, seating areas, and even the tuck shop.

-- The right temperature.
-In summer, there’s nothing better than jumping into a cold swimming pool.
-But as we all know, Canberra isn’t warm all year round – a good swimming pool will maintain the pool’s temperature at the perfect level for the season.
+- Right temperature.
+In summer, it’s refreshing to dive into a cold swimming pool.
+But Canberra isn’t warm all year round, so in cooler weather you’ll a pool with the right temperature for the season.

 - Flexible pricing.
-Many pools offer money-saving pricing plans that allow the whole family to make use of the swimming pool as often as they like.
+Many pools offer money-saving pricing plans so the whole family can get to the pool often, and save money.
 Look for a pool with a pricing plan that suits your unique needs.

 - Excellent facilities.
-The best pools have well-equipped change rooms, bathrooms, and showers.
-Some offer equipment (such as kickboards) for hire, and others offer hot food and coffee for an after-swim pick-me-up.
-Consider what’s important to you, and look for a pool with excellent facilities.
+The best pools have well-equipped change rooms, bathrooms and showers.
+Some have equipment, like kickboards, for hire.
+Some offer hot food and drinks for an after-swim pick-me-up.
+Consider what’s important and look for a facility that matches your needs.

 The best swimming pools in Canberra